-Starting in 2014, I am working as a Bionformatician / Data analyst at the Germans Trias i Pujol Research Institute (before IMPPC) in Badalona working on colorectal cancer genomic and epigenomic analysis.
+Since 2014, I have been working as a Bionformatician / Data analyst at the Germans Trias i Pujol Research Institute (before IMPPC) in Badalona, focusing on colorectal cancer genomic and epigenomic analysis.

 From 2011 to 2013 I was a postdoctoral researcher at the Molecular Modelling and Bioinformatics group at the Institute for Research in Biomedicine in Barcelona, working on the prediction of the HIV-1 protease drug resistance .